 Jonny - International Grand Prix Rider

-Following in his mother and sister’s footsteps, Jonny started riding when he was eight years old.
+Following in his mother and sister’s footsteps, Jonny started riding when he was nine years old.
 Jonny and his sister, Alana, were generally pretty mischievous with their ponies and paid very little heed to where they could and could not ride – indeed they paid little attention to anything they were told they couldn’t do.
 Probably unaware of the excellent teaching that dribbled into them as young kids from Antonia Wills, it was only when they were a little older that their intrepid adventures on their ponies translated into the fearless joy that accompanies all good riders.
 A thoroughly engaged equestrian family, Alana has evented up to three star level and now assists her husband, himself a successful jockey and Master of the Grafton, with their successful racing yard.

 Jonny, meantime, though eventing himself for a few years, started to specialize in dressage just in time to get involved in Young Riders.
 Seeking out the help of Delia Cunningham, he went from having never ridden much more than a simple eventing test to contesting Prix St Georges dressage within a few months.
 His then horse, Sibelius, was far more than just a young rider horse and the pair competed all through the levels and enjoyed a few seasons competing internationally at Grand Prix.